aws/awsui-documentation/components/select.md

 # Select

-A form element that lets a user choose a single item from a list of items.
+A form element that lets users choose a single item from a list of items.